MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-submit-spark-jobs.md

 > [!NOTE]
 > This Python code sample uses `pyspark.pandas`.
 Only the Spark runtime version 3.2 or later supports this.

-This script takes two arguments
+This script takes two arguments, which pass the path of input data and output folder, respectively:

 - `--titanic_data`
 - `--wrangled_data`

-which pass the path of input data and output folder respectively.

 # [Azure CLI](#tab/cli)
 [!INCLUDE [cli v2](includes/machine-learning-cli-v2.md)]